apache/cassandra-java-driver/manual/core/logging/README.md

 'request.warn-if-set-keyspace' in the configuration).

 WARN  c.d.o.d.i.c.c.CqlPrepareHandlerBase - Re-preparing already prepared query.
 This is generally an anti-pattern and will likely affect performance.
+The cached version of the PreparedStatement will be returned, which may use different bound statement execution parameters (CL, timeout, etc.) from the current session.prepare call.
 Consider preparing the statement only once.
 Query='...'
 ```

 #### INFO